smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 {% highlight powershell %}
 # Start an interactive session to BadServer
 # This must be run separately before running the other commands
-Enter-PSSession BadServer
+Enter-PSSession 'BadServer'

 # Print the contents of the host file in bitesized chunks
 $hostFile = 'C:\Windows\System32\drivers\etc\hosts'
 Get-Content $hostFile | more

 # Find all occurences of POST in files underneath the C:\inetpub\logs directory
-dir C:\inetpub\logs -Recurse | Select-String POST | more
+dir 'C:\inetpub\logs' -Recurse | Select-String 'POST' | more
 {% endhighlight %}

 <span id="core-sln-07"></span>